-- 1. The proposed text amendments are consistent with the goals of the Washington State Growth Management Act. - a.
-This ordinance are consistent with Goal 7 of the Growth Management Act which states:
+- 1. The proposed text amendments will need to be consistent with the goals of the Washington State Growth Management Act. - a.
+This ordinance will need to be consistent with Goal 7 of the Growth Management Act which states:

 "Permits.
 Applications for both state and local government permits should be processed in a timely and fair manner to ensure predictability."